JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 #### How It Works

-Instead of storing full items, a cuckoo filter stores short fingerprints, small hash-based representations of each item.
+Instead of storing full items, a Cuckoo filter stores short fingerprints, small hash-based representations of each item.

 Each fingerprint can go in one of two possible buckets, which are chosen using a pair of hash functions.
 If both buckets already have something in them?